Laplace Symbols and Invariant Distributions: Preliminaries

 for every $x\in\bbr^d$ with respect to a fixed cut-off function $\chi$.
 Here $\ell(x)=(\ell^{(1)}(x),...,\ell^{(d)}(x))'$ is a vector in $\bbr^d$, $Q(x)$ is a positive semi-definite matrix and $N$ is a Borel transition kernel such that $N(x,\{0\})=0$.
 We call $\ell$, $Q$ and $n:=\int_{y\neq 0} (1\wedge \norm{y}^2) \ N(\cdot,\dd y)$ the \emph{differential characteristics} of the process. \end{definition}

-These It\^o-L\'evy processes have been characterized in \cite{cinlarjacod81} as the set of solutions of very general SDEs of Skorokhod-type.
-In particular this class includes the set of solutions of L\'evy driven SDEs which will play an important role in this paper.
-Recall that this class of processes is sometimes in the literature simply called {\em It\^o processes} (cf. \cite{behmeschnurr1}) or {\em L\'evy type processes} (cf. in particular \cite{ReneLM13}).
-Both terminologies have their advantages and drawbacks.
-Different classes are called It\^o process in the literature while L\'evy type implicates that these processes are `close to L\'evy' hiding the fact that entirely different techniques are to be used in order to deal with this general class of processes. \\
+It\^o processes have been characterized in \cite{cinlarjacod81} as the set of solutions of very general stochastic differential equations (SDEs) of Skorokhod-type.
+In particular this class includes L\'evy processes, solutions of L\'evy driven SDEs and Feller processes with sufficiently rich domain.
+Note that It\^o processes in the sense of Definition \ref{def:ito} are sometimes in the literature called {\em L\'evy type processes} (cf. \cite{ReneLM13}).

-Continuity of the differential characteristics of the treated It\^o-L\'evy processes is always sufficient for our purposes.
-However, we have decided to use the concept of fine continuity in order to derive even more general results.
+Continuity of the differential characteristics of the treated It\^o processes is always sufficient for our purposes.
+However, we use the concept of fine continuity in order to derive even more general results.
 Loosely speaking, the advantage of fine continuity is that one has to care about continuity only as far as the process can detect it.
-Intuitively speaking a measurable set is finely open, if the process starting in the set remains there for a positive amount of time.
-Let us recall the definition.
+We will use fine continuity in a way that is governed by the subsequent result which was established in \cite[Thm.
+II.4.8]{blumenthalget}.